International

 General Information

-Well integrated into the global economy as part of the BRICS, WTO, G20, SADC..., South Africa is a country open to international trade and foreign investment.
+Well integrated into the global economy (part of the BRICS, the WTO, the G20, the SADC, etc.), South Africa is a country open to international trade and foreign investment.
+It is in the Top 3 richest countries in Africa with Nigeria and Egypt.

-South Africa is striving to continue its process of economic diversification in order to reduce its dependence on mining resource exploitation, specially by developing the agri-food sector, health, tertiary sector, industry and finance (the Johannesburg Stock Exchange being the largest in the continent.)
+South Africa is continuing its process of economic diversification to reduce its dependence on mining resources, developing in particular the agri-food, health, services, industry but also finance sectors, the Johannesburg Stock Exchange being the first on the continent.

-Setting up or carrying out a project in South Africa must take into account the Black Economic Empowerment (BEE) programme which allows for more significant involvement of a community through skills, property, management, socioeconomic development and preferential procurement.
+An implementation or project in South Africa must take into account the Black Community Economic Development (BEE) programme, allowing them to be more involved through skills, ownership, management, socio-economic development and preferential procurement.

 Means of Payment & Banking Specificities

-US dollars are the most common currency for transactions, although euros are widely accepted.
+The US dollar is the most common currency in transactions, even though the euro is widely accepted.

-Offers made under commercial contracts are very often quoted in rands (ZAR).
-Include an indexation clause.
+Offers made in commercial markets are very often quoted in rand (ZAR).
+Include an indexing clause.

-The recommended means of payment for commercial transactions is the confirmed documentary credit due to the reduction in Corporate risks.
+The recommended means of payment for commercial transactions has become the confirmed documentary credit in recent years due to the deterioration of corporate risks.

-All standard guarantees are issued by South African banks.
+All types of conventional guarantees are issued by South African banks.

 +